lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 and distraction
 here, the scope goes beyond the spirit stream to organizing information. creating rooms for thought, development and exhange.
 Need to specify further to see how big the upside of such a system is, if it is worth pursuing.
 Look for literature since this is a long game.
+This leads towards what I want to use AI for.

 should test it for the spirit stream by implementing:
 - notes listed by modified date